-Many everyday things may contribute to poor indoor air quality in your Canada residence.
+Many everyday products may contribute to poor indoor air quality in your Canada residence.

-- Substances in [carpeting, furniture and drapes that let off fumes
+- Substances in [flooring, furniture and drapes that give off fumes

 - Cleaning products